jacobdavie7/hbot/README.md

- web     Firewall ruleset for web server use backup  Firewall ruleset for backup server use home    Firewall ruleset for home use lax     Firewall ruleset for more lax home use limited Firewall ruleset for more limited home use reset   FLUSH ALL rules and ACCEPT by default !!DANGER!!
+ web     Firewall ruleset for web server use backup  Firewall ruleset for backup server use home    Firewall ruleset for home use lax     Firewall ruleset for more lax home use - Allow all Out limited Firewall ruleset for more limited home use - Internet Only local   Firewall ruleset for 1337 hax - No Internet reset   FLUSH ALL rules and ACCEPT by default !!DANGER!!
 ```
 ## Extra Notes